spatialos/UnrealGDK/SpatialGDK/Documentation/features.md

 ## Singleton Actors

 “Singleton Actors” is a new term that describes Actors which contain global state and logic.
 Only one of these Actors exists in a game world.
+The SpatialOS Unreal GDK supports both client accessible and server only singletons (respectively known as public and private singletons).
 For more information see the documentation on [Singleton Actors]({{urlRoot}}/content/singleton-actors).

-> Currently, the SpatialOS Unreal GDK supports proper replication of public Singleton Actors, such as `GameState`, between multiple servers.
-It does not support private Singleton Actors, such as `GameMode`, but we plan to support this in the future.

 ## Networking switch

-We’ve implemented a way to switch between the native Unreal networking and SpatialOS networking with a command line argument.
+We’ve implemented a way to switch between the native Unreal networking and SpatialOS networking via an editor tickbox.
+This can be found inside `Play` dropdown option in the toolbar under `Spatial Networking`.
 This is useful to test valid functionality on a single server, and performance.
 See the documentation on the networking switch on the [Troubleshooting]({{urlRoot}}/content/troubleshooting) page.